Nivekkb/SELF/SELF_DOCS/public/SUPPORT-FIRST-AI-GOVERNANCE-LAYER.md

 **WHEREAS**, this governance framework establishes the constitutional foundation for all AI development, deployment, and governance activities;

-**NOW THEREFORE**, this Support-First AI Governance Layer (SF-AGLv1.0) is hereby established as the supreme governing document for all SoulsynqAI activities.
+**NOW THEREFORE**, this Support-First AI Governance Layer (SF-AGLv1.0) is hereby established as the supreme governing document for all SerenixAI activities.

 ---